micheles/micheles.github.io/_posts/2015-06-21-the-8-event-based-calculators.md

 (`number_of_logic_tree_paths > 0`): actually, it would be better to
 consider such a case as a different calculator, since the performance figures and the outputs are quite different.
-So the 8 event based calculators should be counted as 16 calculators!
+So the 8 event based calculators should be counted as 16!